priyapldn/EPMS-Priya/README.md

 git clone git@github.com:priyapldn/EPMS-SEA-Priya.git
 ```

-### Dependencies
+### Virtual Environment/Dependencies

 Next, please ensure you have Python3 and `pip` installed.
-Ensure you have a python virtual environment setup in the **root** directory.
+Ensure you have a python virtual environment set up in the **root** directory.
 If not, please follow these steps to do so:

 ```bash
 # Install virtualenv